8 Best Mini Bike Pumps to Inflate Tires After a Puncture [2023]

 Some cyclists don’t like them very much because they require more steps when pumping than Schrader valves and their fragility.

-Before you can start inflating the Presta valve, you have to release the valve and press it to make sure the air will go through.
+Before you can start inflating the Presta valve, you have to release it and press it to ensure the air will go through.
 Then, once you inflate your tire, you have to retighten the valve.
 Sounds complicated, right?
 But trust me, it is not.

 An illustration of how to inflate Presta valve